Thymes & Mints

 Apple Mint Mentha x villosa

-A hybrid species, grown commercially and occasionally found spreading from dumped garden waste.
+A hybrid species, grown commercially and often found spreading from dumped garden waste.
 Flowers August to September.
 A spreading plant with rounded leaves and a sweet, minty or spearmint aroma.
 Flowers pale pink in long, sometimes branched, terminal spikes.
 The teeth on the leaf edges are not strongly down-turned, giving the leaves a sharply-serrated edge.

-Apple Mint Apple Mint Apple Mint
+Apple Mint Apple Mint Apple Mint Apple Mint

 Habit